Disentanglement via Latent Quantization: Latent Quantization

 \section{Latent Quantization}

-As mentioned in Section~\ref{sec:introduction}, we want to encourage our model to disentangle by biasing it towards using a compositional latent space.
+\vspaceaftersection Our goal is to encourage our model to disentangle by biasing it towards using an organized latent space.
 Why would this mitigate the nonidentifiability of nonlinear ICA?
-While currently we can only support this with empirical evidence, our key motivation is that generative models for realistic data are compositional, and this should be appropriately reflected in the model.
+Our key motivation is that generative processes for realistic data are compositional and hence necessarily use highly organized source spaces.
+We discuss connections to related works in Section~\ref{sec:related_work}.

-To build this indutive bias, we propose latent quantization, a modification of vector quantization~\citep{oord2017neural}.
+To build our desired inductive bias, we propose latent quantization, a modification of vector quantization~\citep{oord2017neural}.
 In the latter, the latent representation of a datapoint is partitioned into component vectors, each of which is quantized to the nearest of a discrete set of vector embeddings (Figure \ref{fig:inductive_bias}a).
-We modify vector quantization to enforce a harsh communication bottleneck that can be circumvented by encoding and decoding compositionally.
-Specifically, we propose that the set of latent codes should be the Cartesian product of $\numof{\latent}$ distinct scalar codebooks: $\setof{\latent} = \setof{\discretevalue}_1 \times \cdots \times \setof{\discretevalue}_\numof{\latent}$, where each codebook, $V_j$, is a set of $\numof{\discretevalue}$ reals.
+We modify vector quantization to better enable the model to encode and decode with a consistent interpretation of each component of the discrete code.
+Concretely, we do this by specifying the set of latent codes to be the Cartesian product of $\numof{\latent}$ distinct scalar codebooks: $\setof{\latent} = \setof{\discretevalue}_1 \times \cdots \times \setof{\discretevalue}_\numof{\latent}$, where each codebook $V_j$ is a set of $\numof{\discretevalue}$ reals.
 The complete transformation comprises, first, the encoder network mapping the data to a continuous latent space $\encoder : \spaceof{\data} \to \R^{\numof{\latent}}$ (with a slight abuse of notation), followed by quantization onto the nearest code (Figure \ref{fig:inductive_bias}b).
-A side advantage of this scheme is that the nearest neighbor calculation can be done elementwise, which is highly efficient.
-(This is the motivation others have used to arrive at similar methods \citep{ball_e2017end, theis2017lossy, kaiser2018fast, wu2019learning}.)
+This nearest neighbor calculation can be done elementwise, which is highly efficient.
 Formally, latent quantization is:

 We represent $\setof{\latent}$ by its constituent discrete values, concretely as a learnable two-dimensional array $\discretevaluearray \in \R^{\numof{\latent} \times \numof{\discretevalue}}$, the $j$-th row of which stores the elements of codebook $\setof{\discretevalue}_j$ in an arbitrary order.